fontforge/fontforge.github.io/en-US/about/faq.md

 ## The fonts FontForge uses in its GUI are too small (too big).
 How do I change them?

-The X server does not have a good idea about screen resolution, and when fontforge asks it, the answer is often wrong.
+The X server does not have a good idea about screen resolution, and when FontForge asks it, the answer is often wrong.
 The result is that ff may use fonts that are too small (potentially too big too, but no one has complained about that one yet).
-You can tell fontforge the true screen size by adding a line like
+You can tell FontForge the true screen size by adding a line like

     Gdraw.ScreenWidthInches: 14.7